looplab/logspout-logstash/README.md

 in modules.go.

-Use by setting `ROUTE_URIS=logstash://host:port` to the Logstash host and port for UDP.
+Use by setting `ROUTE_URIS=logstash://host:port` to the Logstash host and port for TCP.

 In your logstash config, set the input codec to `json` e.g:

 input {
-  udp {
+  tcp {
     port => 5000
     codec => json
   }